-This also includes indirect information, which might include physical, physiological, genetic, mental, economic, cultural or social identities that can be traced back to a specific individual.
+This also includes indirect information, which might include physical, physiological, genetic, mental, economic, cultural, or social identities that can be traced back to a specific individual.

-The online identifiers provided by devices, applications or other tools can leave traces which, when combined with unique identifiers and/or other information received by the servers can be used to create profiles of data subjects and identify them, so it’s personal data.
-It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer IP address and other online identifiers.
+The online identifiers provided by devices, applications, or other tools can leave traces which, when combined with unique identifiers and/or other information received by the servers can be used to create profiles of data subjects and identify them, so it’s personal data.
+It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer IP address, and other online identifiers.

-What is the Compliance Criteria for Companies?
+What are the Compliance Criteria for Companies?

-- If the company is not present in EU, but it processes any kind of personal data of European residents.
+- If the company is not present in the EU, but it processes any kind of personal data of European residents.

 What are the Main Principles of Data Compliance under GDPR?

-Each organization must ensure that processing of personal data complies with all six of the following general principles:
+Each organization must ensure that the processing of personal data complies with all six of the following general principles:

-- Lawfulness, Fairness and Transparency: Personal data must be processed lawfully, fairly and in a transparent manner.
+- Lawfulness, Fairness, and Transparency: Personal data must be processed lawfully, fairly, and in a transparent manner.

 - Retention: Personal data should be kept in an identifiable format for no longer that is necessary.

-- Integrity and Confidentiality: Personal data should be kept secure and integrity of the data should be maintained in all manners possible.
+- Integrity and Confidentiality: Personal data should be kept secure and the integrity of the data should be maintained in all manners possible.